The Best Tennessee Auto Insurance Companies

 - $15,000 property damage coverage per accident

-But that doesn’t mean you can or should stick to these minimums. $25,000 could be a drop in the bucket if you’re involved in an accident where someone is seriously hurt, for example—and you’d be responsible for covering whatever the insurance didn’t.
+But that doesn’t mean you must or should stick to these minimums. $25,000 could be a drop in the bucket if you’re involved in an accident where someone is seriously hurt, for example — and you’d be responsible for covering whatever the insurance didn’t.
 A general recommendation would be to shoot for 100/300/100 (This is the shorthand method of referring to coverage amounts, and we’ll stick with it for this review).

 Unless you’re driving a junker, we’d also urge you to take a look at two additional types of coverage: collision and comprehensive.
 Collision covers repairs to your own car if you’re in an accident, while comprehensive has you covered for the many non-accident-related mishaps that happen every day, like theft and natural disasters.